Hi I’m Rachel. Welcome to my creative space on the internet.

 Cooking also teaches us a lot about life.
 It requires organization, preparation and planning.
 Cooking helps develop concentration, requires us to be present, multitask and minimize distractions.
 In addition, using our hands is a great way to lower anxiety.
 Preparing our food teaches us about seasonal items so we connect our body with the Earth.
 It doesn’t have to be complicated either.
 Often the best food is the simplest (think Italy).

 Creating a delicious meal is extremely rewarding.
 Serving that love to others – expands your heart.

 Eating and Marriage

 I’ve been married for 17 years to an amazing man and I am extremely proud and blessed to share my life with him.
 I was a vegetarian when we met in 1995 and while he eats meat, fish, chicken and dairy, he’s always been supportive of my choice not to.
-He doesn’t love vegetables the way I do, but over time he’s grown fonder of eating a plant based diet and now craves steamed greens, a kale salad, or lentil soup.
+He doesn’t love vegetables the way I do, but over time he’s grown fonder of eating a plant based diet and now craves steamed greens, kale salads, and a variety of soups and beans.
 It brings me great joy to cook for him.

 His favorites recipes are: Lentil Soup for the Soul, Brown Rice Gallo Pinto, Everyday Kale Salad, Healthy Hummus, Roasted Mexican Tomato Salsa, and his number one is Tantalizing Trail Cookies (these are insane!).